jeremymv2/env_pinning/README.md

 very simple job of depending on an Application Cookbook and then exposing a recipe for each recipe found in the Application Cookbook that it is wrapping.
-In these recipes a single call to include_recipe "{wrapped_cookbook}::{wrapped-recipe}" will be found along with a number of node.set[] functions which override the default values of the wrapped Cookbook.
+In these recipes a single call to include_recipe "{wrapped_cookbook}::{wrapped-recipe}" will be found along with a number of node.normal[] or node.override[] functions which override the default attribute values of the wrapped Cookbook.
+See [Chef Attributes](https://docs.chef.io/attributes.html#attribute-types).

 Wrapper cookbooks depend on Application Cookbooks only.
 They do not depend on other Wrapper Cookbooks, Library Cookbooks, or Role Cookbooks.